Kickskii/G15ae-Bible/Software Tuning/Miscellaneous.md

 ![[HSA – using the GPU with HSA.svg.png|350]]
 ![[Pasted image 20230917090946.png|425]]
-In general, this thing can increase FPS by reducing CPU calls
+In general, this thing can increase FPS by reducing CPU calls Probably like this

+similar to AMD HSA principle.
+It allow access to gpu/system memory more effectively